 Zissou or Jacques Costeau?

 Zissou is a film icon, but he is inspired and based on a real life adventurer, red hat wearer and explorer icon named Jacques Yves-Costeau.
 He was a pioneer in diving and sea life exploration.
-Such was his love for the ocean and nature in general, that he is quoted explaining how we should start killing of large amounts of humans to save the planet…
+Such was his love for the ocean and nature in general, that he is quoted explaining how we should start killing off large amounts of humans to save the planet.

 However.
 He also delivered a lot of quotable lines of a much lighter nature.
 Let us instead pick a beautiful one.

 Now, the reason why we love him so much is his taste in knit caps.
-If you google search him, you will notice his excellent cap taste—a style that has been part of influencing the development of the Southlander, our most basic red hand knit cap.
+If you take a look at him, you will notice his excellent cap taste — a style that has been part of influencing the development of the Southlander, our most basic red hand knit cap.

 The Workingman Knit Cap Brought to the Office

 In Norway we have a living legend.
-His name is Olav Thon, and he owns a chain of hotels—Thon Hotels.
-He is one of the richest people in Norway, but also an incredibly chill person.
+His name is Olav Thon, and he owns a chain of hotels — Thon Hotels.
+He is one of the richest people in Norway, but also seems to be an incredibly chill person.

-He wears colorful suits to business meetings, and is quoted saying something like:
+He wears colorful suits to high end business meetings, and is quoted saying something like the following.

-He is an honorary member of the Norwegian tourist union, and spends huge amounts of time in nature—a true son of Norway.
-But this is not our favorite part of him.
+He is an honorary member of the Norwegian tourist union, and spends huge amounts of time in nature — a true son of Norway.
+But this, of course, is not our favorite part of him.
+We have to look higher.

-He faithfully wears a red knit cap!
-He has proved one can wear a knit cap to business meetings and still be successful.
+He faithfully wears a red knit cap.
+He has proven one can wear a knit cap to business meetings and still be successful.
 Thank God!

-So when I wear my red Southlander in Norway, people keep calling me Thon.
+So when I wear my red Southlander in Norway — no surprise — people keep calling me Olav Thon.

 Color Blocking Against Nature